meloncafe/aa-freight/README.md

 ### 8 - Setup Discord Proxy (optional)

 If you want Freight to send contract updates as direct messages to your users you need to have [Discord Proxy](https://gitlab.com/ErikKalkoken/discordproxy) running.
+You also need to have Discord Proxy installed in the same Python venv like Freight.

 Once Discord Proxy is running just set `FREIGHT_DISCORDPROXY_ENABLED = True` in your local settings to enable this feature.